skiadas/AppliedStatsCourse/notes/measures_spread.md

 ## Notes

-- The goal of measures of spead is to assess the "variation" in the data in some way.
+- The goal of measures of spread is to assess the "variation" in the data in some way.
+    - Are the values spread out and far from each other, or are they all real close?
+    - Are the values of one variable less or more spread out than those of another variable?
 - Different measures achieve this in different ways.
 - The two main measures of spread are: